This article explains how to protect your website from malware upload by File Upload Form.

 Avoid displaying sensitive information like file paths, WordPress installation details, or server configuration information.
 This information could be exploited by a hacker.

-Hackers will use many different techniques to obtain error messages from your website including uploading files that are the wrong format, too large, or which have a very long filename.
+Hackers will use many different techniques to obtain error messages from your website including uploading files that are in the wrong format, too large, or which have a very long filename.

 One of the biggest problems with handling uploads is that hackers can hide executable code within image file formats.